What is the ARC Fund?

 How often may I apply?

-There are three calls for proposals every year, one in each semester.
+There are three calls for proposals every year, one in each term.
 You may apply as often as you like.
-However, funding is limited to $3,000 per faculty member per calendar year.
+However, you can only hold one ARC Fund award at any given time.
 (You may hold ARC Fund and ARC Release awards simultaneously.)
-If you have received an award in a previous round of funding, you must bring the project to a close and submit a final report before applying for another award.
+If you have received an award in a previous round of funding, you must bring the project to a close and submit a final report before applying for another award

 May I apply for an award retroactively?